-There is a severe drought in the areas where drought affected people live and raise livestock where their livestock and some members of affected families died due to severity of the drought.
+There is a severe drought in the areas where drought affected people live and raise livestock where their livestock died due to severity of the drought.
 So, the drought made a great impact on their livelihoods and normal life and economic resources.
 The drought had negative impact on their ability to buy food and water for themselves and for livestock.
-The severe drought led water crisis as well as food price increase crises.
-There are many liable surveys conducted by local and international agencies.
-Therefore, this intervention is effective and timely and the drought-affected population will benefit from this intervention as we will deliver food packages and safe water to the severely affected population in Mudug and this will reduce the sufferings of the people who live drought-affected areas.
+The severe drought led water drinking crisis as well food price increase crises.
+Therefore, this intervention is effective and timely and the drought affected population will benefit from this intervention as we will deliver food packages and safe water to the severely affected population in Mudug and this will reduce the sufferings of the people who live drought affected areas.